abhishekkargeti1/Python-Files/README.md

 # Python-Files <br>
-# Chapter are uploaded day by day .
+# Chapters are uploaded day by day .